Getting to the heart of Switzerland’s organ donor problem

 But these responses clashed with research by professional ethicists, who concluded that the ‘waiting list’ and ‘sickness’ principles were not “morally justifiable”.
 They tended to prefer a system that included a lottery, and to prioritise younger patients.

-“It was a kind of reality check to contrast the prescriptive ethical argument with what we can observe in different stakeholder groups,” study co-author Pius Krütli of the Swiss Federal Institute of Technology ETH Zurich told swissinfo.ch.
+“It was a kind of reality check to contrast the prescriptive ethical argument with what we can observe in different stakeholder groups,” study co-author Pius Krütliexternal link of the Swiss Federal Institute of Technology ETH Zurich told swissinfo.ch.

 Krütli concludes that including the input of multiple groups – particularly lay people – could be wise when developing medical policies like those governing organ donation.